approov/quickstart-nodejs-express-token-check/servers/shapes-api/docs/approov-shapes-api-server.md

 **Request Overview:**

-We repeated the process to generate the Appoov token with 1 minute of expiration time.
+We repeated the process to generate the Approov token with 1 minute of expiration time.

 Once more we performed the 2 requests with the same token and with 2 minutes